Abdulrahman078/Assignment-1-Integrating-Text-to-Text-AI-Pipelines-with-Gradio/README.md

 - Upload a text file and select the desired language (English or Arabic).
 The model will analyze the sentences and display the results in a formatted table and a bar plot.

-- **Note**: The uploaded file must have a "".txt"" extension, where each line has one sentence.
+- **Note**: The uploaded file must have a ".txt" extension, where each line has one sentence.

 ---